JeffM2501/StarshipSimEngine/README.md

 StarshipSimEngine
 =================

-Modern implemntation of the the smulaion system presented in Roger Garrett's book The Complete STAR SHIP: A Simulation Project
+Modern implementation of the the simulation system presented in Roger Garrett's book The Complete STAR SHIP: A Simulation Project.